agnes-kabaly/agnes-kabaly.github.io/Pig-Game/README.md

 # The-Pig-Game :pig:

-2 player game with the dice in the center dice. :game_die:
+2 player game with the :game_die: in the center.

 Easy-to-play game written in pure JS.